 To measure the success of your content, you need to pick a set of metrics to focus on.
-This can be page views, form fills, bounce rate, or more, and will likely vary per type of content.
-(A blog article isn’t going to have the same type of metrics as a white paper.)
+This can be page views, form fills, bounce rate, or more, and will likely vary per type of content—a blog article isn’t going to have the same type of metrics as a white paper.
 Choose your metrics wisely, based on what you think will have the most impact to the greater organization.

 Use data to show the ROI to executives

-The best use of data is building a metrics dashboard to communicate results to executives.
+The best use of data is building a digital marketing dashboard to communicate results to executives.
 Even if you don’t have data visualization software, you can visualize it in a program such as Excel.
 By communicating the data to stakeholders and executives, they can get a better sense as to how your content is performing and how it can improve moving forward.